Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 - Merchants should enable P2P payments.
 - Applicable only for Direct Debit merchants.
 - P2P requires sender details in the request payload.
 - Generate a TA Token for the card (Visa or Mastercard) for both the sender and recipient using North Backend or Commerce Hub.
-[More Info](../docs/?path=docs/interactive-guide/apiflow.md#step-3-create-a-payment)

 ## Use Case Example(s)